it-academy-svhec/intro-to-programming/primers/C Programming: Scope Primer.md

     ```

     You may find that saving the Repl causes the code to be reformated to appear inline.
 That is ok and this occurs because the function is just a one-liner at this point.
     Note that we are able to place the entire function definition above the main function.
 The compiler is able read the `add` function before its first use in the `main` function.
-Functions must be defined or at least declared (i.e., prototype placed outisde of main) before being called.
+Functions must be defined or at least declared (i.e., prototype placed above of main) before being called.

 1. Note that you should see `number` highlighted in red and an error.
 Read the error message and ignore this for now.